 Four years after his Olympic debut, Adrian returned to the Olympic scene in search of individual victory.
 He qualified in the 100-meter freestyle and was part of the 400-meter freestyle and 400-meter medley relay teams (the latter was Phelps’ famed “last race”).
 In London, he won gold in the 100-meter freestyle individually, just one one-hundredth of a second quicker than Australia’s famed sprinter, James Magnussen.

 In 2013, Adrian earned a bronze medal in the 100-meter freestyle at the World Championships in Barcelona, and also finished second in the 400-meter freestyle relay and fourth in the 50-meter freestyle.
 He continued his sprint dominance at 2013 Phillips 66 Nationals, winning both the 50 and 100-meter freestyles.

-In 2014, Adrian again won the 100-meter freestyle at the national meet and placed second in the 50-meter freestyle, thus qualifying for the 2014 Pan Pacs.
+In 2014, Adrian again won the 100-meter freestyle at the national meet and placed second in the 50-meter freestyle, thus qualifying for the 2014 Pan Pacs in Gold Coast, Australia.
 He won silver in the 100-meter freestyle and bronze in the 50-meter freestyle, and also won gold as part of the 400-meter medley relay team.
 He currently trains with Cal and holds the American record in the 50 and 100-yard freestyle events.

 2015 World Championships (Kazan, Russia)